 I know for sure that long after the snow has melted and the buds open to blossoms and share their fragrance, this year’s very first week of spring will surely be remembered as our favorite yet.

-What about you — what is your favorite wild adventure?
+What about you?
+Are you living the American dream in your part of the world?
+If so, what is your favorite wild adventure?

-What If Living the American Dream Calls for Wild Adventure? by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+When Living the American Dream Heeds The Call of the Wild by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.